NativeScript/nativescript-sdk-examples-js/app/ns-ui-widgets-category/page/page-reference/article.md

 Getting a reference to the current `Page` instance is a common scenario.
 The below examples are demonstrating different approaches to get `Page` reference.

 ### Reference via page events
-The common navigaiton events and the View's `loaded` and `unloaded` event can be used to get a page reference.
+The common navigation events and the View's `loaded` and `unloaded` event can be used to get a page reference.
 <snippet id='page-reference-via-event'/>
 <snippet id='page-reference-via-event-ts'/>